tjohns/zf/README.txt

 http://framework.zend.com/issues

-If you would like to be notified of new releases- including maintenance releases for Zend Framework 1.5- you can subscribe to the fw-announce mailing list by sending a blank message to fw-announce-subscribe@lists.zend.com.
+If you would like to be notified of new releases- including further maintenance releases for Zend Framework 1.5- you can subscribe to the fw-announce mailing list by sending a blank message to fw-announce-subscribe@lists.zend.com.

 LICENSE
 -------